shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 ) engine=InnoDB
 ```

-It means, there are two tables have been added in our mysql database.
-One is movies, and another one is movies_genres.
-One thing to note that we can simply alter the movie_genres table name by using the @CollectionTable annotation.
+It means, there are two tables have been added in our mySQL database.
+One is movies, and another one is **movies_genres**.
+One thing to note that we can simply alter the **movie_genres** table name by using the @CollectionTable annotation.

-Note: As Movie is the new entity you have created, you have to first register it in the persistence.xml file
+**Note:** As Movie is the new entity you have created, you have to first register it in the **persistence.xml** file.
+(What you did for the person entity class so far.)

-persistence.xml file will look like below.
+**persistence.xml** file will look like below.

 ```
 <persistence-unit name ="default">